magento/devdocs/src/cloud/project/project-enable-mfa-enforcement.md

 Configurations can be added to your local environment to automatically generate an SSH certificate when you authenticate to the Magento Cloud CLI.

 {:.procedure}
-To add SSH certificate auto generation to your configuration:
+To add SSH certificate auto generation to your Magento Cloud CLI configuration:

 1. On your local work environment, create a file named `config.yaml` in the `.magento-cloud` folder in your home directory if it does not exist.